 Putting a value on your home doesn’t have a strict set of parameters.
 The value depends on a number of factors, like the age of the house, the square footage, the number of baths and bedrooms, whether the home appears well-kept and modern, as well as the school district/location.

 A professional agent has easy access to the public records on price per square foot and average sales prices for recent purchases in the area.
 While you can find the same yourself on real estate sites (like trulia.com or zillow.com), an agent typically has more experience navigating these sources.

 Make Your Best Offer

 Once you’ve found the house you want and know the market value, it’s time to make an offer.
-While prospective buyers usually aim to buy at bargain prices and make offers below asking rates, sellers have been seeing a steady rise in sales creeping closer to asking prices, reaching 98% of list price in 2015.
+While prospective buyers usually aim to buy at bargain prices and make offers below asking rates, sellers have also been seeing a steady rise in sales creeping closer to asking prices.

 Why are sales approaching asking prices?
 You may not be the only bidder, meaning you may have to go head-to-head with another possible buyer.
 Most agents will have a good idea if your offer is likely to win, but it’s never an exact science; this means if you’re serious about the property you’re making an offer on, it’s best to put your best offer forward.
 Smart sellers will answer every offer, rejecting the lowest bids and countering the best ones.

 If you do end up competing against another potential buyer, consider earnest money (offering a deposit).
 This will show the seller you’re serious.
 Any willingness to offer the down payment, or part of it (in cash), will attract and hold the seller’s attention.
 Just be sure to make any offer contingent upon inspection (to ensure you’re not buying a problem property with unseen issues) and disclosure statements (if you haven’t received these documents yet; more on disclosure below).